unstoppabledomains/dev-docs/getting-started/glossary.md

 A one-way algorithm that converts a domain name like `example.crypto` into an ERC-721 token Id so [smart contracts](#smart-contract) can understand it.

-### NFT

-Non-Fungible Token (NFT) are digital certificates of authenticity used to assign and verify ownership of a unique digital or physical asset.
-Unlike fungible tokens, NFTs are indivisible and not interchangeable with one another.

 ### NFT Domains

 The domain names minted on the blockchain which allow people to govern their data, set their Web3 username, take control of their digital worlds, and harness the power of the internet.